oracle/truffleruby/doc/contributor/workflow.md

 $ jt ruby -J-Xmx1G test.rb
 ```

-TruffleRuby options are set with `-X..=...`.
+TruffleRuby options are set with `-Xname=value`.
 For example
-`-Xexceptions.print_java=true` to print Java exceptions before
+`-Xexceptions.print_java=true` to print Java exceptions before translating them
-translating them to Ruby exceptions.
+to Ruby exceptions.
+You can leave off the value to set the option to `true`.

 To see all options run `jt ruby -X..` (literally, with the three dots).